 Extensive research has been done internationally to prove that the extra 10°C provides no benefit to your samples, yet uses up to 30% more energy than setting your freezer to -70°C.

-Biogen keeps most of its samples at -70°C, and the University of Colorado has over 50% of its ULTs on campus at this setpoint.
+The University of Colorado Boulder has over 50% of its ULTs on campus at this setpoint, with schools like UC Davis, Harvard, and more joining the club.
 “Chilling up” is the new trend in earth-friendly research!

-CLICK HERE for a list of samples across the world that have been stored successfully at -70°C or warmer
+CLICK HERE for a list of samples across the country that have been stored successfully at -70°C or warmer

 PEER REVIEWED PAPERS proving the efficacy of long-term -70°C or warmer storage: